minecraft-beta/minecraft-beta.github.io/README.md

 - **Realistic Interface:** Mimics the login page of microsoft to demonstrate how phishing attacks work.
 - **Credential Capture:** Captures and logs credentials entered by unsuspecting users.
 - **Undetectable:** It contains robots.txt which blocks crawler bots and the login page's code is obfuscated and debugger pauser runs in loop that makes it undetectable.
-- **Redirection:** It redirects the root URL to https://www.minecraft.net/en-US/ which feels like that it it's the part of the official site
+- **Redirection:** It redirects the root URL to https://www.minecraft.net/en-US/ which feels like that it it's the part of the official site.

 ## Installation